-You don't need to include in the IR7 return any other distributions received from a Māori authority that aren't taxable in the hands of a Māori authority member.
-These amounts are non-taxable distributions and can't have credits attached.
+You do not need to include in the IR7 return any other distributions received from a Māori authority that are not taxable in the hands of a Māori authority member.
+These amounts are non-taxable distributions and cannot have credits attached.